FHantke/brave-browser-wiki/Security-Audit.md

 Tracking protection, Ad-block:
 - Managed by code in `brave/components/brave_shields/browser/tracking_protection_service.cc` and `brave/components/brave_shields/browser/ad_block_service.cc`
 - Works from lists updated in an extension that holds only a DAT file.
 The DAT file is loaded as binary in the same way as muon handles them by the same library.
+- Unlike in muon these are handled by a resource throttle which stays on the IO thread and not the network delegate like HTTPS Everywhere is handled.

 Site hacks:
 - Site hacks should be reviewed individually, they are managed here: `brave/browser/net/brave_site_hacks_network_delegate_helper.cc`.
 They run only for the profile level network delegate.